Last Updated on July 2, 2023 by Max

 The prostate, which contributes to about 30% of sperm ejaculate, operates under the control of androgens: free testosterone (FT) and dihydrotestosterone (DHT).
 The testes produce sperm and free testosterone, the latter of which, along with waste products, is drained into the body’s circulatory system via the internal spermatic veins.
 However, FT is diluted through venous and arterial circulations, and most of it binds to albumin and sex hormone-binding globulin.
 Only about 2% of non-bound FT reaches the prostate via the prostate artery.
 Under normal conditions, FT takes a long journey from the testes through the body’s bloodstream to the prostate.
 Once there, the enzyme 5α‐reductase transforms approximately 90% of FT irreversibly into DHT, a more potent hormone that more readily associates with the androgen receptors.
 Numerous evidence-based studies have demonstrated DHT’s critical role in the pathology of BPH.

 The Link Between Varicocele and Benign Prostatic Hyperplasia

 Gat et al. found that the blood drainage of the reproductive system is not working correctly due to the damage of the one-way valves in the internal spermatic veins.
-Destruction of one‐way valves is a well known vascular disease varicocele, progressing with age and reaching over 75% at the age of 70.
+Destruction of one‐way valves is a well-known vascular disease, varicocele, progressing with age and reaching over 75% at the age of 70.

 Several independent studies on hundreds of patients showed the presence of varicocele in all cases with BPH.
-Moreover, there is a high correlation between varicocele at the ages 20-25 years and development of BPH in men of 45 years.
+Moreover, there is a high correlation between varicocele at the ages of 20-25 years and the development of BPH in men of 45 years.